v3ceban/nvchad-config/README.md

 The configuration can be used as is and does not require any additional setup or configuration.
 Some lines for the Mason table in `configs/overrides.lua` are commented out because these plugins are not supported by ARM processors.
-If this issue does not apply to your case, you may want to uncomment those lines.
+If this issue does not apply to your case, you may want to uncomment those lines to run the `:MasonInstallAll` command more easily.

 ## Installation